 - Two litter traps have been installed in the creek, upstream from the river mouth, by Hunter Water.
 Approximately 10 cubic metres of litter is collected from each trap every month, but much litter bypasses the traps and continues on to Carrington.

 - Clean-ups are held each year on Clean Up Australia Day and also on an ad-hoc basis.
-These are conducted by Newcastle City Council, local interest groups and community groups.
+These are conducted by City Of Newcastle, local interest groups and community groups.

 - Litter education campaigns.
 Most people know the right thing to do with their rubbish, but littering behaviour is an ongoing problem.
 The EPA NSW Litter Prevention Kit provides information on the core factors (and excuses) that influence people to litter.